kniadziu/kniadziu/README.md

 #  Hi, my name is Gregory 👋

-software engineer, Scrum master, project manager
+Business oriented engineer, Scrum master, project manager

 <!--
 **kniadziu/kniadziu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.